European shares slip further, Provident Financial plummets

 By Helen Reid and Kit Rees

-LONDON, June 21 Weakness among financial and energy stocks led European shares to fall again on Wednesday, as Provident Financial dropped following a profit warning, though Italian lenders bucked the downbeat trend.
+LONDON, June 21 (Reuters) - Weakness among financial and energy stocks led European shares to fall again on Wednesday, as Provident Financial dropped following a profit warning, though Italian lenders bucked the downbeat trend.

 Europe's STOXX 600 fell 0.2 percent, extending the previous session's losses slightly.
 Both euro zone stocks and blue chips fell 0.2 percent.